Cold-Thunder/analog-clock/README.md

    npm install
    npm run dev
    ```
-3. The copy the link to the browser
+3. Copy the link to the browser